sekyb/HoloSearch/readme.md

 # HoloSearch

-**HoloSearch** is a web application that allows users to search for Pokémon details through a sleek, responsive interface.
+**HoloSearch** is a flask application that allows users to search for Pokémon details through a sleek, responsive interface.
 The app uses data from the unofficial PokéAPI to provide information such as height, weight, types, abilities, and stats for each Pokémon.

 ## Features